Dieterbe/janitor/README.md

 ### Implementation details

-* HDC scans filesystem paths.
+* Janitor scans filesystem paths.
 Scanning involves traversing all files and folders within these paths.
 * All encountered Files are represented as "Prints" containing their size, content hash and basename. (note: ownership, permission bits, etc are ignored).
 * All encountered directories are represented by a Print that includes all Prints of the files and directories contained inside of it, except the paths are adjusted to the full path within that directory.
 * The same is true for all encountered zip files, which can be thought of as a "compressed directory".